-That is the key word to what a niche is all about.
-So, when we are talking about blogging a niche is a specialized subject or focused interest that a specific blog is about.
+That is the keyword to what a niche is all about.
+So, when we are talking about blogging, a niche is a specialized subject or focused interest that a specific blog is about.

+Okay, question time.
 What do you love?

-Now think.
 What it is you love to do or talk about?
 A hobby?
 A craft?
 Do you have a talent?
 Or is your career something you love to talk about?
-Is there a part of your career you can teach others?
+When you are with family or friends what is it you love to talk about?

 Who do you love?

 Your children?
 Your grandchildren?
+Your parents?
 Your pets?

 Goats? (sorry, not sure how THAT got in there!)